andre-st/dotfiles/README.md

 The partition for my home directory and _/var_ have the same key as the root partition (put in _/etc/crypttab_ so that I only have to enter it once for all of them when booting).

 I used to use a logical volume manager.
-Today I leave it out for reasons of simplicity regarding operation, troubleshooting, etc. (HW-layer, LVM-layer, dmcrypt-layer, FS-layer, ...)
+Today I leave it out for reasons of operation/troubleshooting simplicity (HW-layer, LVM-layer, dmcrypt-layer, FS-layer, ...)

 ## X Window System